yuanzhongshang/GIFT/docs/documentation/07_A_Quick_Guide.md

 title: A Quick Guide
 ---

 GIFT is a Gene-based Integrative Fine-mapping for performing conditional TWAS analysis.
 GIFT examines one genomic region at a time, jointly models the GReX of all genes residing in the focal region, and carries out TWAS conditional analysis in a maximum likelihood framework.
-We used LD blocks defined by LDetect: [hg19] (https://github.com/yuanzhongshang/GIFT/tree/main/reproduce/LDetect), [hg38](https://github.com/mancusolab/ma-focus/tree/master/pyfocus/data/ld_blocks).
+We used LD blocks defined by LDetect: [hg19](https://github.com/yuanzhongshang/GIFT/tree/main/reproduce/LDetect), [hg38](https://github.com/mancusolab/ma-focus/tree/master/pyfocus/data/ld_blocks).
 For each region, we focus on protein-coding genes and long intergenic noncoding RNAs (lincRNAs) that are annotated in GENCODE (release 12).
 The latest release can also be downloaded [here](https://www.gencodegenes.org/human/).
 Other definitions can also be used to determine LD blocks.

 Data Availability
 -------------------
-The commonly used eQTL summary statistics includes: genome-wide eQTL summary statistics from GEUVADIS data in [dropbox](https://www.dropbox.com/scl/fo/4nqcmkblerspfmva5stwf/ANHZU_kX2AlveEEbx9DKbZU?rlkey=qjcxprlk83t7pw8ka2ne2v4w9&dl=0), cis-eQTL and trans-eQTL summary statistics from [eQTLGen Consortium](https://www.eqtlgen.org/phase1.html), and cis-eQTL mapping summary statistics for African American and European American from [GENOA](https://xiangzhou.github.io/resources/).
+The commonly used eQTL summary statistics includes: genome-wide eQTL summary statistics from [GEUVADIS data](https://www.dropbox.com/scl/fo/4nqcmkblerspfmva5stwf/ANHZU_kX2AlveEEbx9DKbZU?rlkey=qjcxprlk83t7pw8ka2ne2v4w9&dl=0), cis-eQTL and trans-eQTL summary statistics from [eQTLGen Consortium](https://www.eqtlgen.org/phase1.html), and cis-eQTL mapping summary statistics for African American and European American from [GENOA](https://xiangzhou.github.io/resources/).

 The commonly used GWAS summary statistics can be downloaded in [GWAS Catalog](https://www.ebi.ac.uk/gwas/), [GWAS ATLAS](https://atlas.ctglab.nl/), [IEU Open GWAS Project](https://gwas.mrcieu.ac.uk/), [FinnGen](https://www.finngen.fi/en/access_results), [Biobank Japan](https://pheweb.jp/) and [Neale Lab UK Biobank GWAS results](https://www.nealelab.is/uk-biobank).